Undergraduate Program Director: Prof. Elizabeth Schifano

 What is the role of my Statistics advisor in helping me with course selection?

-- At your initial meeting, your statistics faculty advisor will go over with you the overall plan of statistics courses to be taken during each semester so that you may graduate on time – following the guideline in the Sequences of Mathematics-Statistics Courses.
+- At your initial meeting, your statistics advisor will go over with you the overall plan of statistics courses to be taken during each semester so that you may graduate on time – following the guideline in the Sequences of Statistics Courses for the Mathematics-Statistics major.
 Both you and your advisor will keep a copy of this course plan.
 It will be extremely useful to refer to this plan each time you contact your advisor about course advising.
-Your statistics faculty advisor might sometimes find it necessary or advisable to revise/adjust the plan to help you track yourself towards graduation.
+Your statistics advisor might sometimes find it necessary or advisable to revise/adjust the plan to help you track yourself towards graduation.

 - Related Courses: you need not worry about filling Related course credits, because Mathematics serves as a related area for Statistics and vice versa.

-- Each semester until you graduate, you will contact your faculty advisors for advising appointments.
-Your faculty advisors will then go over your course selections for the major, and the Math advisor lift the advising hold so that you can register for courses.
-Keep in mind that your faculty advisor cannot lift the Bursar hold.
+- Each semester until you graduate, you will contact your advisors for advising appointments.
+Your advisors will then go over your course selections for the major, and then lift the advising hold so that you can register for courses.
+Keep in mind that your advisor cannot lift any holds other than the advising hold.

-- Although your faculty advisors might be able to help with questions regarding your GER courses, you may also refer to advisors at the CLAS Advisory Center, who are experts on help with such queries.
+- Although your advisors might be able to help with questions regarding your general education requirement(GER) courses, you may also refer to advisors at the CLAS Advisory Center, who are experts on help with such queries.

-- Your faculty advisors will have access to your academic information on the View My Advisees page on PeopleSoft in order to help you, and will access Degree Progress to make sure you have fulfilled all graduation requirements before signing the filled Plan of Study for submission prior to your graduation.
+- Your advisors will have access to your academic information in Student Admin in order to help you and will access Degree Progress to make sure you have fulfilled all graduation requirements before approving the submitted Plan of Study prior to your graduation.

 What are my responsibilities with respect to enrolling in courses?

-- The list and Sequences of Mathematics-Statistics Courses are detailed under this link.
-With help from your faculty advisors before the Registration Periods (in mid-Fall for the Spring semester and in mid-Spring for the Fall semester), choose appropriate courses.
+- The list and Sequences of Statistics Courses for the Mathematics-Statistics major are detailed under this link.
+With help from your advisors before the Registration Periods (in mid-Fall for the Spring semester and in mid-Spring for the Fall semester), choose appropriate courses.
 Please be aware of course pre-requisites and take courses in the right order.

 - It is your responsibility to make sure that your advising hold is lifted so that you may register on time.
 Until the hold is lifted, you will be unable to register.
 In some cases, you may also have a Bursar hold in addition to the Advisor hold, and need to get that cleared.
 Please keep in mind that some courses tend to fill up very quickly, so be prompt.